BrauCamaH/astro-portfolio/src/pages/projects/villa-napoli.md

 icons: [simple-icons:unity, simple-icons:blender]
 ---

-This a work for the restaurant Villa Napoli Arandas, the client wanted to show the restaurant to investors in a interactive way, it should be installed in a android phone and showcase a tour of the resturant, being able the user to see as first person all the construction, also as part of the investment proposal there were add some cabins where people can spend time with family.
+This a work for the restaurant Villa Napoli Arandas, the client wanted to show the restaurant to investors in a interactive way, it should be installed in a android phone and showcase a tour of the restaurant, being able the user to see as first person all the construction, also as part of the investment proposal there were add some cabins where people can spend time with family.

 ![alt text](https://res.cloudinary.com/dkx5ex92h/image/upload/v1697306016/portfolio/projects/villanapoli/r7qrpjn32szisgle40pb.png)